 I was struck by how zoo-goers enjoyed displaying fear, especially of reptiles, arachnids, and the large carnivores.
 Threats from animals, now dimly remembered and completely irrelevant, served as entertaining titillation.
-Shrieks and shudders united groups in shared emotions that could be savored and laughed at later, as after riding a roller coaster or making it through the neighborhood Halloween haunted house.
+Shrieks and shudders united groups in shared emotions that could be savored and laughed about later, as after riding a roller coaster or making it through the neighborhood Halloween haunted house.

 After making the prints I read John Berger's Why Look at Animals and was surprised to find that he used one of the words I did, the word SPECTACLE.
 For instance, he wrote: "The animals of the mind, instead of being dispersed, have been co-opted into other categories so that the category animal has lost its central importance.
 Mostly they have been co-opted into the family and into the spectacle."
 When I combined the word with a picture of a hippo, I was thinking of the tendency to anthropomorphize hippos as silly, entertaining fatties, ignoring their true nature.